marcwebbie/subile/README.rst

    :alt: Supported Python versions

-`Subile <http://github.com/marcwebbie/subile>`_ is a python script to download subtitles for videos.
-Subile supports multiple subtitles languages and provides an interacive interface.
+`Subile <http://github.com/marcwebbie/subile>`_ is a command to download subtitles for videos downloaded videos.
+Subile supports multiple subtitles languages and provides an interactive interface for choosing the best subtitle.

 *******